millapet/petra-millarova-bt/README.txt

 If you are willing to process more than just one file, the usage of *.bat files is reccomended.
 Hope everything runs smoothly!

+This program is distributed under GNU General Public License.